 - the neptunium series with neptunium-237 (with a half-life of 2 million years).

-The half-lives of all the daughter nuclei are all extremely variable, and it is difficult to represent a range of timescales going from individual seconds to billions of years.
-Since daughter radioisotopes have different half-lives then secular equilibrium is reached after some time.
-In the long decay chain for a naturally radioactive element, such as uranium-238, where all of the elements in the chain are in secular equilibrium, each of the descendants has built up to an equilibrium amount and all decay at the rate set by the original parent.
+The half-lives of all the daughter nuclei are extremely variable, and it isn’t easy to represent a range of timescales going from individual seconds to billions of years.
+Since daughter radioisotopes have different half-lives, the secular equilibrium is reached after some time.
+In the long decay chain for a naturally radioactive element, such as uranium-238, where all of the elements in the chain are in secular equilibrium, each of the descendants has built up to an equilibrium amount, and all decay at the rate set by the original parent.
 If and when equilibrium is achieved, each successive daughter isotope is present in direct proportion to its half-life.
 Since its activity is inversely proportional to its half-life, each nuclide in the decay chain finally contributes as many individual transformations as the head of the chain.

-As can be seen from figures, branching occurs in all four of the radioactive series.
-That means the decay of a given species may occur in more than one way.
+As shown in the figures, branching occurs in all four radioactive series, meaning the decay of a given species may occur in more than one way.
 For example, in the thorium series, bismuth-212 decays partially by negative beta emission to polonium-212 and partially by alpha emission to thallium-206.

 Radioactive cascade significantly influences radioactivity (disintegrations per second) of natural samples and natural materials.
-All the descendants are present, at least transiently, in any natural sample, whether metal, compound, or mineral.
-For example, pure uranium-238 is weakly radioactive (proportional to its long half-life), but a uranium ore is about 13 times more radioactive than the pure uranium-238 metal because of its daughter isotopes (e.g., radon, radium etc.) it contains.
-Not only are unstable radium isotopes significant radioactivity emitters, but as the next stage in the decay chain they also generate radon, a heavy, inert, naturally occurring radioactive gas.
-Radon itself is a radioactive noble gas, but the main issue is that it is a transport medium from bedrock to atmosphere (or inside buildings) for its short-lived decay products (Pb-210 and Po-210), that posses much more health risks.
+All the descendants are present, at least transiently, in any natural sample, whether metal, compound or mineral.
+For example, pure uranium-238 is weakly radioactive (proportional to its long half-life).
+Still, uranium ore is about 13 times more radioactive than the pure uranium-238 metal because of its daughter isotopes (e.g., radon, radium, etc.) it contains.
+Not only are unstable radium isotopes significant radioactivity emitters, but as the next stage in the decay chain, they also generate radon, a heavy, inert, naturally occurring radioactive gas.
+Radon is a radioactive noble gas, but the main issue is that it is a transport medium from bedrock to the atmosphere (or inside buildings), for its short-lived decay products (Pb-210 and Po-210) posses much more health risks.

 Radiation from Uranium and its Decay Products

 Uranium cascade significantly influences radioactivity (disintegrations per second) of natural samples and natural materials.
-All the descendants are present, at least transiently, in any natural uranium-containing sample, whether metal, compound, or mineral.
-For example, pure uranium-238 is weakly radioactive (proportional to its long half-life), but a uranium ore is about 13 times more radioactive than the pure uranium-238 metal because of its daughter isotopes (e.g., radon, radium etc.) it contains.
-Not only are unstable radium isotopes significant radioactivity emitters, but as the next stage in the decay chain they also generate radon, a heavy, inert, naturally occurring radioactive gas.
+All the descendants are present, at least transiently, in any natural uranium-containing sample, whether metal, compound or mineral.
+For example, pure uranium-238 is weakly radioactive (proportional to its long half-life).
+Still, uranium ore is about 13 times more radioactive than the pure uranium-238 metal because of its daughter isotopes (e.g., radon, radium, etc.) it contains.
+Not only are unstable radium isotopes significant radioactivity emitters, but as the next stage in the decay chain, they also generate radon, a heavy, inert, naturally occurring radioactive gas.

 Radiation from Thorium and its Decay Products

 Thorium cascade significantly influences radioactivity(disintegrations per second) of natural samples and natural materials.
-All the descendants are present, at least transiently, in any natural thorium-containing sample, whether metal, compound, or mineral.
-For example, pure thorium-232 is weakly radioactive (proportional to its long half-life), but a thorium ore is about 10 times more radioactive than the pure thorium-232 metal because of its daughter isotopes (e.g., radon, radium etc.) it contains.
-Not only are unstable radium isotopes significant radioactivity emitters, but as the next stage in the decay chain they also generate radon, a heavy, inert, naturally occurring radioactive gas.
+All the descendants are present, at least transiently, in any natural thorium-containing sample, whether metal, compound or mineral.
+For example, pure thorium-232 is weakly radioactive (proportional to its long half-life).
+Still, a thorium ore is about 10 times more radioactive than the pure thorium-232 metal because of its daughter isotopes (e.g., radon, radium, etc.) it contains.
+Not only are unstable radium isotopes significant radioactivity emitters, but as the next stage in the decay chain, they also generate radon, a heavy, inert, naturally occurring radioactive gas.

 Liquid Earth’s Core

-All three naturally-occurring isotopes of uranium (238U, 235U and 234U) and naturally-occurring isotope of thorium have very long half-life (e.g., 4.47×109 years for 238U).
-Because of this very long half-life uranium and thorium are weakly radioactive and contributes to low levels of natural background radiation in the environment.
-These isotopes are alpha radioactive (emitting alpha particle), but they can also rarely undergo a spontaneous fission.
+All three naturally-occurring isotopes of uranium (238U, 235U, and 234U) and naturally-occurring isotope of thorium have a very long half-life (e.g., 4.47×109 years for 238U).
+Because of this long half-life, uranium and thorium are weakly radioactive and contribute to low levels of natural background radiation in the environment.
+These isotopes are alpha radioactive (emitting alpha particles), but they can also rarely undergo spontaneous fission.

-All naturally-occurring isotopes belong to primordial nuclides, because their half-life is comparable to the age of the Earth (~4.54×109 years).
-Uranium has the second highest atomic mass of these primordial nuclides, lighter only than plutonium.
-Moreover the decay heat of uranium and thorium and their decay products (e.g., radon, radium etc.) contributes to heating of Earth’s core.
-Together with potassium-40 in the Earth’s mantle is thought that these elements are the main source of heat that keeps the Earth’s core liquid.
+All naturally-occurring isotopes belong to primordial nuclides because their half-life is comparable to the age of the Earth (~4.54×109 years).
+Uranium has the second-highest atomic mass of these primordial nuclides, lighter only than plutonium.
+Moreover, the decay heat of uranium and thorium and their decay products (e.g., radon, radium, etc.) contribute to heating the Earth’s core.
+Together with potassium-40 in the Earth’s mantle, these elements are the main source of heat that keeps the Earth’s core liquid.

 Terrestrial Radiation – Is it dangerous?

-We must emphasize, eating bananas, working as airline flight crew or living in locations with, increases your annual dose rate.
-But it does not mean, that it must be dangerous.
-In each case, intensity of radiation also matters.
-It is very similar as for heat from a fire (less energetic radiation).
-If you are too close, the intensity of heat radiation is high and you can get burned.
-If you are at the right distance, you can withstand there without any problems and moreover it is comfortable.
-If you are too far from heat source, the insufficiency of heat can also hurt you.
-This analogy, in a certain sense, can be applied to radiation also from radiation sources.
+We must emphasize that eating bananas, working as an airline flight crew, or living in locations, increases your annual dose rate.
+But it does not mean that it must be dangerous.
+In each case, the intensity of radiation also matters.
+It is very similar to heat from a fire (less energetic radiation).
+If you are too close, the intensity of heat radiation is high, and you can get burned.
+If you are at the right distance, you can withstand it without any problems, and it is comfortable.
+If you are too far from a heat source, the insufficiency of heat can also hurt you.
+In a certain sense, this analogy can be applied to radiation also from radiation sources.

-In case of terrestrial radiation, we are talking usually about so called “low doses”.
-Low dose here means additional small doses comparable to the normal background radiation (10 µSv = average daily dose received from natural background).
-The doses are very very low and therefore the probability of cancer induction could be almost negligible.
+In the case of terrestrial radiation, we usually talk about so-called “low doses.”
+A low dose means additional small doses comparable to the normal background radiation (10 µSv = average daily dose received from natural background).
+The doses are very low; therefore, cancer induction’s probability could be almost negligible.
 Secondly, and this is crucial, the truth about low-dose radiation health effects still needs to be found.
-It is not exactly known, whether these low doses of radiation are detrimental or beneficial (and where is the threshold).
-Government and regulatory bodies assume a LNT model instead of a threshold or hormesis not because it is the more scientifically convincing, but because it is the more conservative estimate.
-Problem of this model is that it neglects a number of defence biological processes that may be crucial at low doses.
-The research during the last two decades is very interesting and show that small doses of radiation given at a low dose rate stimulate the defense mechanisms.
-Therefore the LNT model is not universally accepted with some proposing an adaptive dose–response relationship where low doses are protective and high doses are detrimental.
-Many studies have contradicted the LNT model and many of these have shown adaptive response to low dose radiation resulting in reduced mutations and cancers.
+It is unknown whether these low doses of radiation are detrimental or beneficial (and where is the threshold).
+Government and regulatory bodies assume an LNT model instead of a threshold or hormesis not because it is the more scientifically convincing but because it is, the more conservative estimate.
+The problem with this model is that it neglects many defense biological processes that may be crucial at low doses.
+The research during the last two decades is very interesting and shows that small doses of radiation given at a low dose rate stimulate the defense mechanisms.
+Therefore the LNT model is not universally accepted, with some proposing an adaptive dose-response relationship where low doses are protective, and high doses are detrimental.
+Many studies have contradicted the LNT model, and many have shown adaptive response to low dose radiation resulting in reduced mutations and cancers.
 This phenomenon is known as radiation hormesis.